opencybersecurityalliance/kestrel-lang/README.rst

 Talks And Demos
 ===============

-Kestrel was debuted at RSA Conference 2021 with its goal of an `efficient cyberthreat hunting symbiosis`_, its key design concepts `entity-based reasoning`_ and `composable hunt flow`_, as well as a small-enterprise APT hunting demo with TTP pattern matching, cross-host provenance tracking, TI-enrichment, machine learning analytics, and more.
-Watch our session `The Game of Cyber Threat Hunting: The Return of the Fun`_ (30 minutes with demo) or the `demo`_ alone (15 minutes).
+Kestrel was debuted at RSA Conference 2021: `The Game of Cyber Threat Hunting:
+The Return of the Fun`_ with the goal of an `efficient cyberthreat hunting symbiosis`_, its key design concepts `entity-based reasoning`_ and `composable hunt flow`_, and a `small-enterprise APT hunting demo`_ with TTP pattern matching, cross-host provenance tracking, TI-enrichment, machine learning analytics, and more.

-Kestrel was further introduced to the threat hunting community at `SANS Threat Hunting Summit 2021`_ in session `Compose Your Hunts With Reusable Knowledge and Share Your Huntbook With the Community`_ to facilitate huntbook composition, sharing, and reuse.
-The session started from 3 simple hunt step demos---TTP pattern matching, provenance tracking, and data visualization analytics---then went into comprehensive hunt flow composition to convey the idea of hunting knowledge composition and reuse.
+Kestrel was further introduced to the threat hunting community at `SANS Threat Hunting Summit 2021`_ in session `Compose Your Hunts With Reusable Knowledge and Share Your Huntbook With the Community`_ to facilitate huntbook composition, sharing, and reuse---from simple single hunt step demos (TTP pattern matching, provenance tracking, and data visualization analytics) to complex comprehensive hunt flow composition.

+Kestrel, together with `STIX-shifter`_, `Elastic`_, and `SysFlow`_ constitute
-Kestrel will be presented as part of the open hunting stack for hybrid cloud in Black Hat Europe Arsenal 2021 session: `An Open Stack for Threat Hunting in Hybrid Cloud With Connected Observability`_.
-We will hunt an APT in a hybrid cloud that is a variant of a typical supply chain attack yet implemented in a more stealthy manner.
-The open stack consisting of Kestrel, `SysFlow`_, and other open-source projects will be presented.
+the `open hunting stack`_ demoed at Black Hat Europe 2021: `An Open Stack for Threat Hunting in Hybrid Cloud With Connected Observability`_.
+A supply chain attack variant across a hybrid cloud (two clouds and on-premises machines) was hunted in the arsenal session.

+Kestrel was demoed at `Infosec Jupyterthon 2021`_ in session: `Reason Cyber Campaigns With Kestrel`_.
+The live hunting demo explained the basics of Kestrel throughout the discovery of the hybrid cloud APT campaign developed for our Black Hat Europe 2021 session.

 Connecting With The Community
 =============================